HIV Pharmacology Academic Research Fellowship

 - Accreditation: American College of Clinical Pharmacy

 This fellowship program prepares highly motivated individuals to become independent researchers and academic faculty members in anti-infective clinical pharmacology.
 The program helps fellows develop the research expertise they need to compete for and secure research funding.
 Fellows will gain experience in all areas of translational research, ranging from grant writing to manuscript submission, and are expected to present research findings at scientific meetings.
-Research activities will focus on investigator-initiated programs.
+Research activities will focus on investigator-initiated programs and collaborative research programs within UNC’s Center for AIDS Research.

 Residency experience is strongly preferred.
 Appointment includes a UNC benefits package and a competitive stipend.

-- Clinical investigations: The fellow will become proficient in the conduct of clinical investigations for both healthy-volunteer and patient populations.
+- Clinical investigations: The fellow will learn about conduct of clinical investigations for both healthy-volunteer and patient populations and may participate in clinical studies as study enrollment allows.

-- Clinical service: This fellowship is primarily focused on developing proficiency in translational research, but limited clinical service in the UNC ID clinic is available.
+- Clinical service: This fellowship is primarily focused on developing proficiency in translational research, but limited clinical service is available through participation in the Laboratory’s CAP/CLIA accredited Therapeutic Drug Monitoring (TDM) program.

 - Teaching: The fellowship will provide opportunities to develop student-teaching skills in both didactic and small, problem-based group environments.